Discounts and Scholarships

 In addition to your completed application form, applicants must write a 1000 word essay.
-If you’re in year 9 or 10, the essay is to be entitled ‘What diversity means to me”.
-If you’re in year 11-12 the essay is to be entitled ‘What I think makes a Global Citizen”.
+If you’re in year 8 or 9, the essay is to be entitled ‘What diversity means to me”.
+If you’re in year 10 or 11 the essay is to be entitled ‘What I think makes a Global Citizen”.
 Unsuccessful scholarship entrants will automatically be entitled to an Early Bird Discount for the applicable program.

 Digital Video Scholarships

-Applicants must accompany their completed application form with a video that tells ‘My story and why I want to go on exchange”.
+Applicants must accompany their completed application form with a video (maximum 3 minutes) that tells ‘My story and why I want to go on exchange”.

 Your entry does not need to be a highly polished video but you should try to use the medium creatively to convey who you are and why an exchange is important to your personal development and future plans.
 There are a number of smart phone apps such as Adobe Premiere Clip for Android devices or Adobe Premiere Clip for Apple devices which is free or you may wish to purchase iMovie for Apple devices that can be used to edit your video or you can use a computer based editing software.
 You can also find useful advice online about filming and video.

 Please note that you CAN NOT use any pre loaded music available on your video editing app (e.g. Theme Music or Sound Effects).
 If you would like to include music in your video, you can select a track from Audio Network.
 Once you have picked the track/s you would like to incorporate into your Digital Video Scholarship entry, please email us with the details.
 We will then purchase the licence and email the track/s to you.

 Entries will be judged on their creative use of the media, storytelling skills and content.